sdunayer/laravel-taxcloud/README.md

 You will receive an email with a Username and Password.
 All you need is the Username.

+If you already have some sort of address verification in place, the USPS Web Tools User ID is optional.
+What is important is that you have accurate ZIP+4 codes for your addresses for taxation purposes.

 Examples
 ----------------
 The smoketest is a great resource for a working example that goes through the